TheVaibhav125/SwiftRoute-Logistic-Dashboard/README.md

 🚴 Drivers – experience, performance, and delay contribution 🚛 Vehicles – fleet utilization, breakdowns, and maintenance

-🎯 Conclusion
+**🎯 Conclusion**

 ✨ This project demonstrates how a well-designed analytics solution can transform logistics operations by improving visibility, optimizing resources, and enabling smarter business decisions.

-It highlights the power of combining data modeling, visualization, and domain understanding to solve real-world operational challenges.
+It highlights the power of combining data modeling, visualization, and domain expertise to solve real-world operational challenges and drive measurable business impact.